force-sight/forcesight/README.md

 ## Quick Start

-This is a quick start guide for the project.
+The following is a quick start guide for the project.
 The robot is not required for this part.

 1. Download the dataset, model, and hardware [here](https://1drv.ms/f/s!AjebifpxoPl5hO5bu91QCJSDizws9g?e=h9AlnZ).
 Place the model in `checkpoints/default_config_0/` and place the dataset in `data/`.